Gauteng Development League: Gauteng Women's Development League

-The Gauteng Women's Development League is a regional girls soccer league in Gauteng.
-The league is run by SAFA Gauteng, and features U/14 and U/16 teams from the Local Football Associations (LFAs) that are under SAFA Gauteng.
+The Gauteng Women's Development League is a provincial girls soccer league in Gauteng.
+The league is run by SAFA Gauteng, and features teams from the Local Football Associations (LFAs) that are under SAFA Gauteng.

 History

-The initial season featured 10 teams and was launched on 16 April 2023 with only the U/15 age group available.
-In 2024, the league added the U/14 league and switch the U/15 age group to U/16.
+The initial season featured 10 teams and was launched on 16 April 2023 with only the under-15 age group available.
+In 2024, the league added the under-14 league and switch the under-15 age group to under-16.

-In the 2024 season opener for the U/16 division, Mamelodi Sundowns Ladies U/16 scored a record 14 goals in a 14-1 in over West Youth Academy.

-In the U/14 division, the first matches were played on 24 March 2024 which saw 30 goals being scored in the season opener.
+In the 2024 season opener for the under-16 division, Mamelodi Sundowns scored a record 14 goals in a 14-1 in over West Youth Academy.
+In the under-14 division, the first matches were played on 24 March 2024 which saw 30 goals being scored in the season opener.

-Mamelodi Sundowns Ladies Academy won both the U/14 and U/16 girls leagues undefeated in 2024.
+Mamelodi Sundowns won both leagues undefeated in 2024.

-In 2025 the U/13 age group was added.
+In 2025 the under-13 age group was added and the inaugural winners were JVW.
+The winners and runners-ups of the under-17 league in 2025 qualified for the CAF U-17 Girls Integrated Football Tournament-COSAFA region.
+Refilwe were chosen to partake in the tournament as they finished third behind SAFA Academy.